peercoin/frosty/README.md

 ## Building and Installation

 Currently the library has options available to build for Linux and Android.
 Library binaries must be built for the native Rust code.
+Pre-built binaries are available in the releases section of the GitHub repository which must be included in the relevant locations for each platform.

 Podman or Docker should be used to build the binaries.
 This helps to provide a consistent and reliable build across machines.